EmirAkyoll/emirakyoll/README.md

 - 🌱 I’m currently learning **various web technologies.**

-- 👨‍💻 All of my projects are available at [my github profile](my github profile)
+- 👨‍💻 All of my projects are available at my Github profile

 - 📫 How to reach me **eemir.akyol@hotmail.com**